buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 Every entry in your system is a single design pattern and each of your documented patterns should explain why that solution works well in the pattern’s contexts.

-**Using the objects and components, which I explored in Chapter 2, to create patterns that we organise on pages is where things get interesting.** Essentially, we’re building a library of consistently designed elements that we’ll then combine in different ways to create the pages of our interfaces.
+**Using the objects and components, which I explored in Chapter 2, to create patterns that we organise on pages is where things get interesting.** Essentially, we’re building a library of consistently designed elements – **a design system** – that we can combine in different ways to create the pages of our interfaces.

 By starting from the object and working up towards components and patterns, we can build **a consistent set of user interface elements that we can then further orchestrate within pages, as I’ll explore in the next section.**